slowproj/slowdash/docs/ControlsScript.md

 </form>
 ```

-It is possible to place multiple buttons in one form.
+It is possible to place multiple buttons in one form:
 ```html
 <form>
   Ramping: <input type="number" name="ramping" value="1" style="width:5em">/sec